AgnostiqHQ/covalent/doc/source/webapp_ui/dashboard/dispatch_list.rst

 Ended
     The local time when a dispatch ended (completed or failed).
 A dash is displayed while the dispatch is Running.
 Status
    The status of a dispatch.
-The seven possible statuses are:
+The possible statuses are:

    Pending
         Not yet running due to scheduling or resource availability.
    Running
         Started, with one or more tasks handed off to executors.
    Failed
         Finished with one or more tasks throwing an error.
    Cancelled
         The dispatch was shut down before completion.
    Completed
         Finished with all tasks successful, and postprocessing is complete.
    Pending Postprocessing
         The dispatch has finished running, but postprocessing tasks defined for the dispatch have not started yet.
    Postprocessing
         The postprocessing tasks defined for the dispatch are running.

-.. note:: An eighth status, New Object, is available for undispatched lattices.
-Lattices previewed in :doc:`../preview/preview` have status New Object.